solislemuslab/learning-data-science/pages/5-probability-and-z-scores.md

 <div style="text-align:center"><img src="../images/zscore_wiki.png" height="600" width="500"/></div> <br>

 You can also use z-scores tables, or other distrubtion tables, can have more rows for larger z-scores.
 We would simiilarly see the p-values become much smaller as the rows continue.
-Z-scores of 4 or more have p-values of 0.00003 or less.
-SUPER small likelihood of another z-score being larger than the one we just calculated.
+Z-scores of 4 or more have p-values of 0.00003 or less.This means there is a SUPER small likelihood of another z-score being larger than the one we just calculated.
 For more z-score tables visit this [Wikipedia page](https://en.wikipedia.org/wiki/Standard_normal_table)

 [_For a more in depth understanding on how to compare z-scores and probability, check out this video from Khan Academy_](https://www.khanacademy.org/math/statistics-probability/modeling-distributions-of-data/normal-distribution-calculation/v/z-table-for-proportion-below) AND
 [_to determine the percentile of a score..._](https://www.khanacademy.org/math/statistics-probability/modeling-distributions-of-data/normal-distribution-calculation/v/finding-z-score-for-a-percentile) <br>